 - Memory Allocation –

-Memory allocation is best managed in these type of systems.
+Memory allocation is best managed in these types of systems.

 - Limited Tasks –

-Very few task run at the same time and their concentration is very less on few applications to avoid errors.
+Very few tasks run simultaneously, and their concentration is very less on few applications to avoid errors.

 - Use Heavy System Resources –